EPC BYLAWS Updated 1.22.2020 < Print Copy Here

 ARTICLE VII – NOMINATIONS

-The President shall, at least twenty (20) days prior to the date of any annual meeting, appoint a committee of five (5) members, one representing each of the five (5) general categories of members (bankers, attorneys, life insurance agents, financial planners and accountants) to submit a list of nominees for officers of the Council and for members of the Executive committee, to be acted upon at the annual meeting.
+The President shall, at least twenty (20) days prior to the date of any annual meeting, appoint a committee of five (5) members, one representing each of the following categories of Executive Committee members: (a) trust officers or fiduciary officers of a bank or trust company, (b) attorneys, (c) life insurance agents or representatives or chartered financial consultants, (d) accountants, and (e) financial planners, to submit a list of nominees for officers of the Council and for members of the Executive Committee, to be acted upon at the annual meeting.

 Such committee shall file the names of its nominees with the Secretary at least ten (10) days before the date of the annual meeting.
 In addition, any seven (7) members, by notice in writing filed with the Secretary at least two (2) days before the date of the annual meeting, may nominate candidates for officers of the Council and for members of the Executive Committee.
 The members of the Council shall be entitled to vote at such annual meeting for any candidates named by either of the above methods.
 The candidate receiving the majority of votes from the members present shall be declared elected.